25 best rooftop bars in New York City

 Westlight at The William Vale

 111 North 12th Street, Williamsburg

 Found on the 22nd-floor of The William Vale, Westlight, with its unparalleled skyline and water views, is a perfect special occasions bar.
 Expect refreshing cocktails, an extensive wine and bubbly list, and tasty bites.
 In pre-pandemic times, the long line to get into the bar was notorious.
-But now, you can make a reservation online to secure a slot for both the outdoor terrace and the indoor dining room.
+Make a reservation online to secure a slot for both the outdoor terrace and the indoor dining room.

 Photo courtesy of Vista Sky Lounge